Thai Coconut Curry

 3 tablespoons prepared green curry paste

 2 cups canned unsweetened coconut milk

 (Fat Free Version: 2 cups of plain, unsweetened almond milk with a 1 teaspoon coconut extract)

 1/2 teaspoon Sriracha sauce

 2 tablespoons maple syrup (lower carbs: a few drops of liquid stevia)

 1 cup kale or spinach, chopped

-1/2 red bell pepper, in large dice
+1/2 red or yellow bell pepper, in large dice

 Basil and/or cilantro leaves, for garnish

 Brown rice or cauli-rice, for serving